 About the Starkey Center

 The Starkey Center is located approximately 5 miles from the Clemson Campus.
-The farm consists of a classroom/office building, boar barn, two gestation barns, a two-room farrowing barn, four nurseries, and an old wing.
+The farm consists of a classroom/office building, boar barn, two gestation barns, a two-room farrowing barn, three nurseries, and an old wing.
 The old wing houses a scale room, an exhibition area, and a finishing floor.

 Pendleton, SC 29670